 If you could normally write 3 sides in 25 minutes – 1 side should be AO1 the other 2 should be AO3.

-- ‘Context’ questions - you’ll be asked to read a short passage about behaviour in a real-life situation and relate psychological theory/research to this behaviour/situation.
+- ‘Context’ questions - you’ll be asked to read a short passage about behavior in a real-life situation and relate psychological theory/research to this behavior/situation.

 There are 6 marks for AO1 (describe) skills, 6 marks for AO3 (evaluate) skills and 4 marks for AO2 skills (linking knowledge to the context of the question).

-To score well you must relate psychological theory/research to the behaviour/situation described.
+To score well you must relate psychological theory/research to the behavior/situation described.

 Although the new A-level has only been running for a couple of years we can see what AQA are likely to ask in terms of how often and what type of essay questions will come up.

 Paper 1: Out of the 4 topics (Memory, Social Influence, Attachment, Psychopathology) you will usually be asked 1 ‘discuss’ 16-mark question and 1 ‘context’ 16-mark question.